-Do you know what is the most hated maintenance chore in an RV is?
-If you’ve answered flushing and cleaning the RV black tank, you’ve guessed right!
+Can you guess what is the most hated RV maintenance chore is?
+If you’ve answered cleaning the RV black tank, you’ve guessed right!
 It’s a nasty job but someone’s got to do it.
 Is it going to be you?
-Do you even know how to even empty and flush your tanks?
+But what if you don’t even know how to empty, flush or clean your holding tanks?

 This article contains affiliate links.
 By clicking on them, it doesn’t cost you anything extra.
 Full disclosure here.